Khalid-Siddiqi/Khalid-Siddiqi/README.md

 - Hi, I’m @Khalid-Siddiqi
-- I’m a Machine Learning and Computer Vision enthusiast.
+- I’m a Machine Learning, Deep learning and Computer Vision enthusiast.
 - I’m currently a Senior at FAST NUCES Karachi,
 - I’m looking to participate in speed coding competitions on national and International levels.<br>
   ###   Programming Languages: